 When it comes to well-being, our mental health is as important as physical health.
 Unfortunately, health insurance marketplace companies have not always seen it that way.
 In the past and today, many health insurance companies provide better coverage for physical illness than they do for mental health disorders.

-In 2008, a law passed called “the Paul Wellstone and Pete Domenici Mental Health and Addiction Equity Act (also known as federal parity law and mental health parity law) requires coverage of services for behavioral health, mental health, and substance-use disorders to be comparable to physical health coverage.
+In 2008, a law passed called “the Paul Wellstone and Pete Domenici Mental Health and Addiction Equity Act (also known as federal parity law and mental health parity law) requires coverage of services for behavioral health, mental health, and substance abuse treatment and-use disorders to be comparable to physical health coverage.

 Yet, many people are not aware that such a law exists or how it affects them.
 However, a survey conducted in 2014 found that more than 90 percent of Americans were unfamiliar with this law.